 Infrastructure Project Lifecycle

-Independent market analysis1 indicates that is typically takes between two and three years from project conception, through to when a project reaches financial close (see diagram below).
+Independent market analysis1 indicates that it typically takes between two and three years from project conception, through to when a project reaches financial close (see diagram below).
 Timelines can increase significantly for higher risk projects, or proponent led projects, such as those in which NAIF is involved.

 It is important that any project in which NAIF participates has robust feasibility and planning.
 The success of an infrastructure project relies on ensuring the foundations for each project have been laid well.
 NAIF thoroughly analyses all eligible projects to ensure the best use of taxpayers money.
 Where required, it will draw on external experts to assist.